COVID: Why is India facing oxygen shortage? | DW | 04.05.2021

 "There is no centralized coordination of oxygen supply and distribution.
 It is completely haphazard and red tape has held back timely deliveries," Kumar Rahul, secretary in the health department of Punjab state, told DW.

 Vikas Bajpai of the Progressive Medicos and Scientists Forum told DW that this is an extraordinary situation, and all government agencies must rise to the occasion.
-"The harsh reality is that the supply so far has been unable to meet the exponentially rising demand."
+"The harsh reality is that the supply so far has been unable to meet the exponentially rising demand," he said.

-Oxygen shortage has been a huge problem not only in cities, but also in small towns and villages, where the health infrastructure is already extremely weak.
+The oxygen shortage has been a huge problem not only in cities, but also in small towns and villages where the health infrastructure is already extremely weak.

 "Worryingly, there is little discussion about a COVID-19 strategy which factors in rural India's myriad constraints including oxygen availability," said Bajpai.